-I have always found best an incredibly alienating sign-off.
-So alienating that I am tempted to say that it should be abolished.
+I have always found best an oddly alienating sign-off.
+So alienating that I almost want to argue it should be abolished.
 Though as you’ll see, I’ve become ambivalent about that view too.

 What is it that bothers me about Best?
 It’s rote, of course.
-It’s a bit cold.
+It feels a bit cold to me.
 It’s terse.
-It’s a mindless convention, and while I don’t hate conventions per se, I hate when conventions deprive us of an occasion for some sort of human warmth.
-It’s styrofoam sociability.
+It’s a perfunctory convention, and while I don’t hate conventions per se, I hate when conventions deprive us of an occasion for some sort of human warmth.
+It feels to me like fake sociability.

 If you read this little word literally, it raises an obvious question — best what?
 Best… indifference?
 Best customs?
 Best formalities?
 Best is a modifier, but what does it modify?
 Best wishes?
 That’s what I think it is usually supposed to mean, but best wishes is truncated, too.
 I suppose it means something like I’m sending you my best wishes or I wish you the best (in life?).

 In South Africa where I’m teaching, sometimes people do say Best, but there is also an alternative convention: Kind Regards.
 I actually like it much better than Best, because it seems to mean something more definite and much warmer, but it’s hard for me to use in practice, because it’s not part of my habits.
 One student told me that “kind regards is overrated anyway.”

 Still, instead of writing Best, I like writing yours or take care (for friends) or some adverb expressing a mood or cheers (especially with Brits).
 One of my grad school teachers was famous for signing messages VBW, S, for “very best wishes, sincerely.”
 I used to sign off peace when I was in college, but it long since started to feel like an affectation.
 Sometimes when I just sign my name, eli, that feels almost unmediated.

 But honestly, I mostly sign my work email best wishes because at least it’s best something.